The fashion designer of the Russian first ladies has died - ExBulletin

 The fashion designer of the Russian first ladies has died

-Russia’s most famous fashion designer, Vyacheslav Zaitsev, who dressed the country’s first ladies, has died aged 85

-MOSCOW — Russia’s most famous fashion designer, Vyacheslav Zaitsev, who dressed the country’s first ladies, has died aged 85, Russian media reported on Sunday.
+MOSCOW (AP) Russia’s most famous fashion designer, Vyacheslav Zaitsev, who dressed the country’s first ladies, has died at the age of 85, Russian media reported on Sunday.

 An obituary published by the TASS news agency said he died after a long illness, but did not say when.